NephriteLabs/NephriteLabs/README.md

 Big Data, NoSQL, and ML are all areas I'm currently interested in and plan to further develop my skills in.

 There's a lot to learn and I love it.
 Things don't seem to be too complicated, but there are certainly challenges.
-I do my best to put in as much effort and time as I can, and I'm sure I'll get there eventually 💪
+I do my best to put in as much effort and time as I can 💪

 Thanks for your time, and take care!